debuti/keso/README.md

 * Use timer to blink a led
 * Use timers to create a primitive scheduler
 * Create the concept of task
-* Sync both cores with spinlocks
+* Sync both cores with spinlocks/barriers, to sync the schedule tables
+* Remove unsafe blocks!!